 The trusses all appear in sound condition.
 They are supported by the stud walls and there is no evidence of a post supporting a truss visually, though it is probable there is a post within the thickness of the wall.
-The stud walls themselves sit on a brick plinth, whilst there are items that require repair there appears to be no structural defect.
+The stud walls themselves sit on a brick plinth.

-The age and lack of upkeep of the structure suggest that there may well be rot within hidden places and it would be wise for the long term to investigate more fully the timbers within the stud wall for insect and rot.
-There has been minor outbreaks of wood boring insects in the past and they have been dealt with as and when they have occurred.
+The age and evidence of late repairs suggest that there may well be rot within hidden places and it would be wise for the long term to investigate more fully the timbers within the stud wall for insect and rot.
+There have been minor outbreaks of wood boring insects in the past and they have been dealt with as and when they have occurred.
 Maintenance of good ventilation to the under floor and remedy of defects in rainwater goods and roof coverings would limit future chance of attack.